There’s never been a more relevant time to consider hosting a virtual conference than now.

 Every facilitator should seek to keep people on track, ensure one attendee doesn’t dominate the session (which may feel a little bit more tricky over video, but is totally possible), and seek to strike interesting connections between participants that continue beyond the breakout.

-A plan for continuing the conversation after your virtual conference**.** One of the best things about a virtual conference over a physical event is that it feels natural to translate it into an ongoing professional network or resource in people’s lives.
+One of the best things about a virtual conference over a physical event is that it feels natural to translate it into an ongoing professional network or resource in people’s lives.

 With a physical event, you sell tickets, people pay, show up, and leave.
 That’s what people expect.
 While there’s some desire to connect virtually before or after an event, practically these efforts have been hit or miss over the past two decades.